The day Moi’s ‘rungu’ broke and the chaos that followed

-For Mzee Kenyatta it was a fly-whisk, while for Mzee Moi, it was a trademark rungu, a baton popularly referred to as Fimbo ya Nyayo.
+For Mzee Kenyatta it was a fly-whisk, while for Mzee Moi, who died on February 4, 2020, it was a trademark rungu, a baton popularly referred to as Fimbo ya Nyayo.

 The value attached to Fimbo ya Nyayo had perhaps never been seen until an incident in 1981 when the ivory baton fell and broke into two pieces while the president was in Los Angeles after attending the United Nations General Assembly in New York.

 Even worse, this happened as Moi was getting ready to leave Los Angeles to attend the Commonwealth Heads of Government Meeting (Chogm) in Melbourne, Australia and there was no way he would appear in public without his mark of authority.

 Speaking during a previous interview on Citizen TV’s Jeff Koinange Live show, Moi’s press secretary Lee Njiru, who was with the president during the incident, says calls were made to State House, Nairobi for a new rungu to be flown to Australia.

 Njiru revealed that one of Moi’s aides Peter Rotich immediately swung into action, taking a flight across South East Asia via South Africa to deliver a new rungu to the president in Australia.

 “We were heading to Australia to attend the Commonwealth Heads of Government Meeting (Chogm).
 We had to stay in Honolulu, Hawai because we had telephoned Nairobi, we got one of Mzee’s personal assistants called Peter Rotich.
 We told him to take two ivory batons go to Southern Africa and fly to Australia before we got there,” said Njiru.